Xilinx/graffitist/README.md

 calibration_set.npy
 ```

 The graph `.pb` is a serialized TensorFlow protocol buffer containing the nodes and edges.
 Refer [here](https://www.tensorflow.org/guide/extend/model_files) for details on TensorFlow protocol buffers.
+Note that the input graph to Graffitist should NOT contain frozen weights, as they are read from a separate checkpoint.

 The `checkpoint` file points to the specific `.ckpt` to use.
 For example:
 ```